 The SSA uses the Listing of Impairments to decide which conditions automatically qualify an individual as disabled.
 If the condition an individual suffers from is not listed, they are not disqualified from the process.
 According to the SSA website, “the absence of a listing-level impairment… merely requires the adjudicator to move on to the next step of the process and apply other rules in order to resolve the issue of disability.”

 How Do I Qualify For Social Security Disability?

 In order to qualify for SSDI, you must have worked and been injured in a job covered by Social Security.
 Also, you must prove that you have worked and contributed to the Federal Insurance Contributions Act (FICA) for a significant amount of time.
 The Social Security Administration can answer whether you specifically qualify if you are unsure.

 What Can You Do When You Are Denied Disability?

-Generally, the SSA will deny the first application for Social Security disability.
+Generally, the SSA will deny the first application for Social Security Disability benefits.
 If this happens to you, you will need to file a request for reconsideration.
 This must be done within 60 days of receiving the denial letter.
 If your second application is denied, you can appeal to the next stage, which is requesting a hearing with an Administrative Law Judge who works for the SSA.
-While you are allowed to represent yourself in this SSDI application process, hiring a disability attorney can help ensure your application is comprehensive and accurate.
+While you are allowed to represent yourself in this SSDI application process, hiring a disability denial attorney can help ensure your application is comprehensive and accurate.